The Best Things to do in Bukhara, Uzbekistan

 People believe it was the entrance to a madrassah that is no longer there and the towers were used for storage.
 It also looks much older than it is, because it was only built in 1807.
 Quite a newcomer, compared to the other historical buildings in Bukhara.

-If it wasn’t for all the souvenirs I could have believed I was in one of the covered bazaars in Iran.
-The bazaar used to be much larger in the days of the Silk Road and each section had their own specialized sections.
-The three domed bazaars that are left are now more geared towards tourism.
+The bazaar in Bukhara reminded me a lot of the bazaars in Iran.
+The current bazaar in Bukhara used to be much larger in the days of the Silk Road and each section had their own specialization.
+The three domed bazaars that are left are nowadays more geared towards tourism.
 Still, it is among the top things to do in Bukhara and tells a story of different times.